-That’s when you will notice rougher transitions on your screen where things appear to be a bit choppy.
+That’s when you notice rougher transitions on your screen where things appear to be a bit choppy.

-While this isn’t probably a huge concern for most, knowing that you may be compromising the lifespan of your computer because of the lack of a graphics card leaves you wondering if you shouldn’t simply add one.
+While this isn’t probably a huge concern for most, knowing that you may be compromising the lifespan of your PC because of the lack of a graphics card leaves you wondering if you shouldn’t simply add one.

 So it stands to reason that if more than one component endures a harder life because no graphics card is present, why not add even an entry-level card?

 It makes sense for a small investment to keep your system running with better performance.
-But adding a card will also increase the demands from your power supply straight out the gate.
+But adding a card will also increase the demands from your power supply straight out of the gate.

 This leads us back to the question if you should add one to preserve the life of your computer or not.

 I’d say if you don’t use many programs all that often, there’s probably not much in it.

-It’s a very similar situation for laptops
+It’s a very similar situation for laptop computers

 While laptops don’t actually have a graphics card that you can install, they operate on a similar premise.